 New York City during the 1960s - 1980s was still mostly a working class town with most of its citizens struggling through severe economic and social challenges along with the rest of the country.
 Daily life for New Yorkers has always played out on the city's streets, in its parks, and on its ubiquitous public transit system.
-It is in these venues where most of my images were made.
-In the pre-social media era of my photos, privacy was not dead, children still played unsupervised on the streets and sidewalks, our every move wasn't scrutinized by CCTV or government cameras, people still used rotary telephone phones, and personal relationships were mostly exercised face-to-face, absent today's desensitizing, impersonal, smart phone technology.
+It is in these venues where most of my early images were made.
+In this pre-social media era, privacy was not dead, children still played unsupervised on the streets and sidewalks, our every move wasn't scrutinized by CCTV or government cameras, people still used rotary telephone phones, and personal relationships were mostly exercised face-to-face, absent today's desensitizing, impersonal, social networking.
 And, street photographers ruled…..

 I don't want my work to seem fatuous, trivial, or derivative.
 I have always inherently been drawn to the ironic, expressive side of urban life, particularly as experienced by African Americans.
 Thus, while my subjects are primarily, though not exclusively, African American, they reflect a broader slice of the realism and wit of everyday human experience, ie, Common Denominators.
 I want each of my images to tell a story which evokes an emotional reaction or opinion, and leaves a lasting impression on the viewer.